mxhold/elo_rating/README.md

 ## Usage

-Say you have two players, both have ratings of 2000.
+Say you have two players playing against each other in a match, both with initial ratings of 2000.

 The second player wins.

 To determine both player's updated ratings:

 ```ruby
 match = EloRating::Match.new